ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 ### 4. Hour of the Day

-Especially for hot summer days I do prefer early outdoor rides where temperature is cooler than noon time.
-So based on my plot hour of the day is effecting my ride and ride type as well so decided to add a feature for hour of the day
+In hot summer days, I prefer early outdoor rides when the temperature is cooler than noon time.
+Based on the following plot, the hour of the day is effecting my ride and ride type as well so I've decided to add a feature for hour of the day

 * `hour` - integer